A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Proof of Theorem

-Proposition~\ref{le:final-drift-ineq} establishes the foundation for deriving the convergence rate of Algorithm~\ref{algo:Q-learning} under \emph{arbitrary} choices of stepsizes $\{\alpha_k\}$ and parameters $\{\epsilon_k\}$ and $\{\tau_k\}$ associated with the learning policies $\{\pi_k\}$, including both constant and diminishing sequences.
-For clarity of presentation, we henceforth focus on the constant-parameter case by setting $\alpha_k \equiv \alpha$, $\epsilon_k \equiv \epsilon$, and $\tau_k \equiv \tau$.
-The final steps in proving Theorem~\ref{thm1} are as follows: \begin{itemize} \item Repeatedly applying the one-step drift inequality in Proposition~\ref{le:final-drift-ineq} to obtain an overall bound on $\mathbb{E}[M(Q_k - Q^*)]$, and using Lemma~\ref{le:Moreau} to translate this bound into one on $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$. \item Using Lemmas~\ref{le:negDrift} and \ref{le:mixing-parameters} to make all parameters explicit in terms of either the primitive algorithm design parameters (e.g., $\epsilon$ and $\tau$) or the algorithm-independent parameters $(\mu_{\pi_b,\min}, \pi_{b,\min}, \delta_b, r_b)$ that capture the fundamental properties of the underlying MDP. \item Fixing the tunable parameters $p$ and $\theta$ used in defining the Lyapunov function (cf. Eq.~(\ref{def:Moreau})). \end{itemize} The details are presented in Appendix~\ref{pf:le:Qk-final-bound-constant}.
+Proposition~\ref{le:final-drift-ineq} establishes the foundation for deriving the convergence rate of Algorithm~\ref{algo:Q-learning}.
+In particular, for \emph{arbitrary} choices of stepsizes $\{\alpha_k\}$ and learning policy parameters $\{\epsilon_k\}$ and $\{\tau_k\}$—including both constant and diminishing sequences—the convergence rates of Algorithm~\ref{algo:Q-learning} can be obtained by repeatedly invoking Proposition~\ref{le:final-drift-ineq}.
+For the purpose of proving Theorem~\ref{thm1}, we henceforth focus on the constant-parameter case by setting $\alpha_k \equiv \alpha$, $\epsilon_k \equiv \epsilon$, and $\tau_k \equiv \tau$.
+The final steps in proving Theorem~\ref{thm1} are as follows:

+\begin{itemize} \item Repeatedly applying the one-step drift inequality in Proposition~\ref{le:final-drift-ineq} to obtain an overall bound on $\mathbb{E}[M(Q_k - Q^*)]$, and using Lemma~\ref{le:Moreau} to translate this bound into one on $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$. \item Using Lemma \ref{le:implicit_to_explicit} to make all parameters explicit in terms of either the primitive algorithm design parameters (e.g., $\epsilon$ and $\tau$) or the algorithm-independent parameters $(\mu_{\pi_b,\min}, \pi_{b,\min}, \delta_b, r_b)$ that capture the fundamental properties of the underlying MDP. \item Fixing the tunable parameters $p$ and $\theta$ used in defining the Lyapunov function (cf. Eq.~(\ref{def:Moreau})). \end{itemize} The details are presented in Appendix~\ref{pf:le:Qk-final-bound-constant}.
 The proof of Theorem~\ref{thm1} is thus completed after these final steps.